RamanGupta16/GFS2-DRBD-Cluster/README.md

 is device minor number e.g. /dev/drbd0.
 The DRBD block device corresponds to a volume in a resource configured by DRBD.

 In the dual-Primary setup the DRBD virtual block device is setup over the raw disks of the two nodes:
-"node1:/dev/sda6 + node2:/dev/sda6 -> both:/dev/drbd0".
+**node1:/dev/sdaX + node2:/dev/sdaY --> both:/dev/drbd0**.
 In this setup the /dev/drbd0 acts like a raw
-disk block over which the Clustered Logical Volume Manager (CLVM) is used to manage the shared storage.
+cluster block device over which Cluster Logical Volume Manager (CLVM) is used to manage the shared storage.

 http://docs.linbit.com/doc/users-guide-84/drbd-users-guide/